opengisch/QField-docs/en/project-management/print-to-pdf.rst

      :alt: PDF document

-.. note::  The devices documents directory is :code:`USER>/<APPNAME>/Documents` :code:`QField` means in the end something like :code:`////storage/emulated/0/Documents/QField`
+.. note::  The devices documents directory is :code:`USER>/<APPNAME>/Documents`.
+For :code:`QField` this is usually a path like :code:`////storage/emulated/0/Documents/QField`